William C. Harrop: Post-retirement

 In 2004, Harrop was among 27 retired diplomats and military commanders who publicly said the administration of President George W. Bush did not understand the world and was unable to handle "in either style or substance" the responsibilities of global leadership.
-On June 16, 2004 the Diplomats and Military Commanders for Change issued a statement against the Iraq War.
+On June 16, 2004, the Diplomats and Military Commanders for Change issued a statement against the Iraq War.

-Harrop is a member of the Washington Institute of Foreign Affairs and a director of the American Academy of Diplomacy, the Senior Living Foundation of the American Foreign Service, American Diplomacy Publishers, the Henry L. Stimson Center, and the Washington Humane Society.
-Harrop is also chair of the Foreign Affairs Museum Council, which aims to establish a museum of U.S. diplomacy.
+Harrop was a member of the Washington Institute of Foreign Affairs and a director of the American Academy of Diplomacy, the Senior Living Foundation of the American Foreign Service, American Diplomacy Publishers, the Henry L. Stimson Center, and the Washington Humane Society.
+For a time, Harrop was chair of the Board of Directors of the Diplomacy Center Foundation (formerly known as the Foreign Affairs Museum Council), which aims to establish a museum of U.S. diplomacy.
+He continued to serve on the board until his death.

 Harrop was for eight years the president of the Spring Valley-Wesley Heights Citizens Association in the District of Columbia.

 Harrop received the 2015 Lifetime Contributions to American Diplomacy Award of the American Foreign Service Association (AFSA).

 Harrop was one of five former U.S. ambassadors to Israel from administrations of both parties (and two additional former Under Secretaries of State) to sign a letter in July 2015 calling upon Congress to approve the Joint Comprehensive Plan of Action, a comprehensive nuclear agreement, with Iran.

-Personal life
+Personal life and death

-Harrop is married to Ann Harrop (née Delavan); they have four sons and nine grandchildren.
-He speaks French and Italian.
+Harrop was married to Ann Harrop (née Delavan); they had four sons and nine grandchildren.
+Ann died in 2022.
+He spoke French and Italian.

+Harrop died on June 6, 2025, at the age of 96.